haraldrudell/greatjson/readme.md

 # Great Json

-The **greatjson** module is a **JSON.parse** replacement parser providing clearer syntax messages with line and column numbers, expected tokens and offending text.
+The **greatjson** module is a **JSON.parse** replacement providing clearer syntax messages with line and column numbers, expected tokens and offending text.
 In addition, errors are returned instead of thrown.

 ## Get It Now